Friday,May20,

 Things to look for and do before buying a Video Card..

-If you're thinking of replacing your card because you're having problems running a certain game, make sure you have the latest version of the drivers for your current graphics card.
+Update Your Drivers If you're thinking of replacing your card because you're having problems running a certain game, make sure you have the latest version of the drivers for your current graphics card.
 You will find the latest drivers for your card available for download from the manufacturer's Web site.
+Chipsets For the purpose of gaming, two developers of 3D graphics card...

 Read more...